 Saving money while saving the planet?
-It may sound too good to be true but being conscious of what you’re using, or investing in greener solutions, could provide cost benefits in the long term.
+It may sound too good to be true, but being conscious of what you’re using, or investing in greener solutions, could help your bank account in the long-term.

 Here are some going green tips to take a look at:

 - Replacing household lights with energy-efficient LED light bulbs

 - Unplugging unused electrical devices entirely (appliances on standby are often still using a lot of electricity)

 - Recycle rainwater or greywater for use on the garden

 - Go meat-free more often and save money on grocery shopping

 - Repair clothes or broken furniture where possible instead of repurchasing

 - Before buying, try a second-hand store or website first

 Very few things in life are free, but a lot of things are on special.
 One idea for saving money without much extra effort is to look out for deals on your weekly shop and tap into the world of discount codes, coupons and reward cards.